 “Stop buying stuff online!
 What’s in the box that arrived today!?”

 Julie has been keeping a rough tabs on my expenditures.
 She’s not far off.
-I don’t think I’ll be able to get away with buying a family AED, (Artificial External Defibrillator), as they’re about $1,500.
+I don’t think I’ll be able to get away with buying a family AED, (Automated External Defibrillator), as they’re about $1,500.
 But, I do make a point of scoping out where the nearest AED is any time I’m in unfamiliar territory.
 Plus, there are two items of Personal Protective Equipment (PPE) that I carry with me in a small pouch at all times: a CPR face barrier for Rescue Breaths and a pair of nitrile gloves.

 I love being able to say that in my eight years of playing hockey, my “gloves have never come off”, but in my first few months as a First-Aider, the gloves have already come on.
 More on that in a moment; for now, let me startle you with just a few worrisome facts.